MARISSA HISTORICAL & GENEALOGICAL SOCIETY

 Our home at 212 N. Main Street in Marissa has a museum filled with coal mining, military, and other artifacts from the Marissa area.
 We also have a library, containing Newspaper microfilm from Marissa, Sparta, New Athens, and Nashville, IL.
 The library also has files of family information, County Histories, Cemetery records, church records, census records and much, much more.

-Beginning in May 2019 our regular monthly meeting will be held on the 4th Tuesday of the month at 7:00 p.m.
+Our regular monthly meetings are held on the 4th Thursday of the month at 7:00 p.m.